-“We came here to find the Red Fin, so let’s get to it.”
+“We came here to find the Ramen House, so let’s get to it.”
 Po reminded them.

 They began immediately questioning the locals who pointed them in the direction of where they needed to go, all trying to ply their wares: clothing, hats, daggers, eyewear, foodstuffs… it was a bazaar of monumental import, hidden in plain sight.
-The Red Fin was a traditional Japanese house of Ramen, that served noodles in broth with vegetables and herbs.
-It was a tiny restaurant, a literal hole in the wall, that sat no more than forty people comfortably and was owned by Ideo’s mother.
-Once found, they brought Ideo into the small eatery and inquired about Sun Yi.
+Once they found the Ramen House ROGER brought Ideo into the small restautant and they inquired about Sun Yi.
 From the back, a tiny little woman teetered out wiping her hands on an apron around her waist.
 She recognized her immediately, and ran to her daughter.
-She spoke in Japanese to another woman who took off running out of the building.
+She spoke in Cantonese to another woman who took off running out of the building.

 “Where did you find her?
 Is she alive?”
 Sun Yi begged ROGER for answers.

 “She is stable, but she’s been out a long time, almost too long.
 We need medicine that I don’t have, epinephrine or adrenaline.”
 ROGER said.